Crescentia alata

-Crescentia alata, variously called Mexican calabash, jícaro, morro, morrito, or winged calabash, is a plant species in the family Bignoniaceae and in the genus Crescentia, native to southern Mexico and Central America south to Costa Rica.
+Crescentia alata, variously called Mexican calabash, jícaro, morro, morrito, or winged calabash, is a plant species in the family Bignoniaceae and in the genus Crescentia, native to Central America south to Costa Rica.

 Description

 It is a small tree growing to 8 m tall.
 It has hard, cannonball-like fruit 7–10 cm diameter, that are difficult to break into.
 It is believed that these fruit characteristics evolved as a defense mechanism against seed predation by long-dead megafauna of the region.
-However, now it seems to be a counter-productive strategy (an evolutionary anachronism), as the seeds inside the fruits cannot germinate unless the shells are broken open, and with the exception of horses and humans, no animals currently living in its native range can break open the fruits.
+However, now it seems to be a counter-productive strategy (an evolutionary anachronism), as the seeds inside the fruit cannot germinate unless the shells are broken open, and with the exception of horses and humans, no animals currently living in its native range can break open the fruit.

 It has been observed that domestic horses may smash the fruit with their hooves and eat the pulp and seeds (suggesting that they may serve as seed distribution vectors).

 Daniel Janzen suggested that gomphotheres (extinct elephant-like animals) may have previously been responsible for the dispersal of C. alata seeds.
 With their extinction, C. alata became threatened with the possibility of habitat loss and suffered an extremely limited ability to migrate, but the introduction of a new vector, in the form of domestic horses, has allowed the species to maintain its viability.
 C. alata is, not surprisingly, most often found in open areas, such as pastures and fields.
-It is also cultivated for its gourd-like fruits, which may be hollowed and dried and used as containers for food and drink.
-In Central America, dried and painted gourd - like fruits are used by local people for making artisanal handicrafts such as piggy banks and ornaments.
+It is also cultivated for its gourd-like fruit, which may be hollowed and dried and used as containers for food and drink.
+In Central America, dried and painted gourd-like fruit are used by local people for making artisanal handicrafts such as piggy banks and ornaments.
+The leaves resemble those of the trifoliate orange Citrus trifoliata with a wide petiole which resembles a fourth leaflet.